This guide details the wonderful reasons why one should choose to travel to Lanzarote in winter as opposed to other seasons.

 - Half-day chill out cruise to Papagayo Beach on Lanzarote

 As a result, we recommend taking a tour there if you’re adhering to a tighter budget.
-There are a few varieties of tours available and they all run in winter.
+A few tours are available, and they all run in winter.

 Amenities at Papagayo are lacking so bring your own towels, beach chairs, etc. The beaches are top-rated for activities, however.
 It is great for swimming, snorkeling, and water sports!